“who also declared to us your love in the Spirit.”

 “in the Spirit.”

-Romans 15:30 declares that believers can love by the love that the Spirit imparts, “Now I beg you, brethren, through the Lord Jesus Christ, and through the love of the Spirit, that you strive together with me in prayers to God for me.”
+Romans 15:30 declares that believers can love by the love that the Spirit imparts, “Now I beg you, brethren, through the Lord Jesus Christ, and the love of the Spirit, that you strive together with me in prayers to God for me.”
 It is the Holy Spirit who enabled them to love Paul.
+Love is a fruit of the Spirit (Ga 5:22).

 Two other similar expressions about how New Testament believers loved shed light on how we are to love.